 Sec.
-31-38a-1.
+31-37-1.
 Definitions

-- (a) "Potable water" means pure clean water suitable for drinking or for washing purposes. - (b) Dressing room is an enclosed space used by employees for changing and hanging up work clothes and street clothes.
-A dressing room should adjoin a washroom or be provided with washing fixtures and facilities conveniently located. - (c) Restroom for women is an enclosed room provided with at least one cot or couch.
-A dressing room suitably equipped with a cot or couch is a restroom within the meaning of this definition. - (d) Washroom is an enclosed room containing washroom fixtures and facilities. - (e) Lavatory is any place, enclosed or not, where washing fixtures and facilities are located. - (f) Washbasin or washbowl is an individual basin or bowl made of sanitary pottery or other noncorroding material, equipped with a faucet for hot water and a faucet for cold water or a single faucet supplying water of a temperature suitable for washing.
-Each such basin shall have an outlet with a suitable stopper. - (g) Washing sink or washing trough is a trough made of sanitary pottery or other noncorroding material, equipped with hot and cold water faucets or tempered water faucets. - (h) Toilet room is an enclosed room containing toilet bowls with seats or toilet compartments and/or urinals. - (i) Toilet or water-closet compartment is an enclosure enclosing a single water closet. - (j) Water closet is an individual toilet bowl (with seat) connected with a sewer and having means for flushing each toilet bowl separately. - (k) Semiflush toilet consists of one or more toilet bowls or a toilet trough connected with a sewer and flushed automatically at intervals. - (l) A urinal is a toilet fixture connected with a sewer which is used for the sole purpose of urination. - (m) Latrine is a toilet facility, with or without toilet seats, over a trench, pit or stream used for defecation or urination. - (n) Chemical closet is a toilet facility in which the waste matter falls into a trench, pit, vault or other container and is treated with lime or a chemical disinfectant and deodorant to render the contents inoffensive and harmless to health. - (o) Privy is a structure enclosing a latrine or chemical closet. - (p) Sewer is a soil pipe carrying waste water or sewage to a sewer main, septic tank, filter bed or into a stream.
+(a) Potable water means pure clean water suitable for drinking or for washing purposes.

+(b) Dressing room is an enclosed space used by employees for changing and hanging up work clothes and street clothes.
+A dressing room should adjoin a wash room or be provided with washing fixtures and facilities conveniently located.

+(c) Rest room for women is an enclosed room provided with at least one cot or couch.
+A dressing room suitably equipped with a cot or couch is a rest room within the meaning of this definition.

+(d) Wash room is an enclosed room containing wash room fixtures and facilities.

+(e) Lavatory is any place, enclosed or not, where washing fixtures and facilities are located.

+(f) Wash basin or wash bowl is an individual basin or bowl made of sanitary pottery or other noncorroding material, equipped with a faucet for hot water and a faucet for cold water or a single faucet supplying water of a temperature suitable for washing.
+Each such basin shall have an outlet with a suitable stopper.

+(g) Washing sink or washing trough is a trough made of sanitary pottery or other noncorroding material, equipped with hot and cold water faucets or tempered water faucets.

+(h) Toilet room is an enclosed room containing toilet bowls with seats or toilet compartments and/or urinals.

+(i) Toilet or water closet compartment is an enclosure enclosing a single water closet.

+(j) Water closet is an individual toilet bowl (with seat) connected with a sewer and having means for flushing each toilet bowl separately.

+(k) Semi-flush toilet consists of one or more toilet bowls or a toilet trough connected with a sewer and flushed automatically at intervals.

+(l) A urinal is a toilet fixture connected with a sewer which is used for the sole purpose of urination.

+(m) Latrine is a toilet facility, with or without toilet seats, over a trench, pit or stream used for defecation or urination.

+(n) Chemical closet is a toilet facility in which the waste matter falls into a trench, pit, vault or other container and is treated with lime or a chemical disinfectant and deodorant to render the contents inoffensive and harmless to health.

+(o) Privy is a structure enclosing a latrine or chemical closet.

+(p) Sewer is a soil pipe carrying waste water or sewage to a sewer main, septic tank, filter bed or into a stream.

 Sec.
-31-38a-2.
+31-37-2.
 Water supply and drinking facilities

-(a) Every railroad company in each place of employment shall provide an adequate supply of clean wholesome water at conveniently accessible locations for drinking and washing purposes.
+(a) Every establishment or place of employment shall provide an adequate supply of clean wholesome water at conveniently accessible locations for drinking and washing purposes.